syfgkjasdkn/shaere/README.md

 ---

-There are two example projects (see `/examples`) which illustrate this idea, [a telegram bot called @shaerebot](https://t.me/shaerebot) and a website.
+There are two example projects (see [/examples](https://github.com/spawnfest/shaere/tree/master/examples)) which illustrate this idea, be sure to check them out!
+I spent more time on them than on the actual library ...

-The way [@shaerebot](https://t.me/shaerebot) works is, it creates an account for each telegram user that interacts with it, either via a public room where users can `/shaere` æternity by replying to each other's messages or in a private room with the bot, where it's possible to ask the bot about your private key, your address, and your balance.